-- a.
-Participants must be fully insured against accident and illness (including hospitalization) for a principal sum of US\$10,000.00 for the entire duration of the project and travel and must submit to the APO a copy of the comprehensive travel insurance certificate before participation.
+a.
+Participants must be fully insured against accident and illness (including hospitalization) for a principal sum of USD10,000.00 for the entire duration of the project and travel and must submit to the APO a copy of the comprehensive travel insurance certificate before participation.
 Such insurance must be valid in the host country.
 If a participant is unable to arrange for insurance coverage in the host country at the start of the project, he/she must pay the premium himself/herself out of the per diem allowances provided.
 Neither the APO nor the implementing organization will be responsible for any eventuality arising from accident or illness.
 The certificate of travel insurance covering accident and illness must be submitted to the NPO upon registration on the first day of the project.
-Participants are also required to submit their latest medical test results and medical certificate on the first day of the project indicating their physical fitness to attend a long-term project such as this. - b.
-Any expenses incurred by participants for stopovers on the way to and from the project venue as well as for extra stay at the project venue before and/or after the official project period on account of early arrival or late departure, for example, due to either limited available flights or any other reason.
+Participants are also required to submit their most recent medical test results and medical certificate on the first day of the project, indicating their physical fitness to attend a long-term project such as this.

-c.
-Any expenses related to visa fees and airport taxes.
+- b.
+Any expenses incurred by participants for stopovers on the way to and from the project venue as well as for extra stay at the project venue before and/or after the official project period on account of early arrival or late departure, for example, due to either limited available flights or any other reason. - c.
+Any expenses related to visa fees and airport taxes. - d.
+Any cancellation charges for airfare and hotel accommodations arising from withdrawals after letters of acceptance have been issued by the APO.